Standardized test: Definition

 The definition of a standardized test has changed somewhat over time.
 In 1960, standardized tests were defined as those in which the conditions and content were equal for everyone taking the test, regardless of when, where, or by whom the test was given or graded.
-The purpose of this standardization is to make sure that the scores reliably indicate the abilities or skills being measured, and not other things, such as different instructions about what to do if the test taker does not know the answer to a question.
+Standardized tests have a consistent, uniform method for scoring.
+This means that all test takers who answer a test question in the same way will get the same score for that question.
+The purpose of this standardization is to make sure that the scores reliably indicate the abilities or skills being measured, and not other variables.

-By the beginning of the 21st century, the focus shifted away from a strict sameness of conditions towards equal fairness of conditions.
+By the beginning of the 21st century, the focus shifted away from a strict sameness of conditions towards equal fairness of testing conditions.
 For example, a test taker with a broken wrist might write more slowly because of the injury, and it would be more equitable, and produce a more reliable understanding of the test taker's actual knowledge, if that person were given a few more minutes to write down the answers to a time-limited test.
-Changing the testing conditions in a way that improves fairness with respect to a permanent or temporary disability, but without undermining the main point of the assessment, is called accommodation.
-However, if the purpose of the test were to see how quickly the student could write, then giving the test taker extra time would become a modification of the content, and no longer a standardized test.
+Changing the testing conditions in a way that improves fairness with respect to a permanent or temporary disability, but without undermining the main point of the assessment, is called an accommodation.
+However, if the accommodation undermines the purpose of the test, then the allowances would become a modification of the content, and no longer a standardized test.

 History

 China

-The earliest evidence of standardized testing was in China, during the Han Dynasty, where the imperial examinations covered the Six Arts which included music, archery, horsemanship, arithmetic, writing, and knowledge of the rituals and ceremonies of both public and private parts.
+The earliest evidence of standardized testing was in China, during the Han dynasty, where the imperial examinations covered the Six Arts which included music, archery, horsemanship, arithmetic, writing, and knowledge of the rituals and ceremonies of both public and private parts.
 These exams were used to select employees for the state bureaucracy.

 Later, sections on military strategies, civil law, revenue and taxation, agriculture and geography were added to the testing.
 In this form, the examinations were institutionalized for more than a millennium.

-Today, standardized testing remains widely used, most famously in the Gaokao system.
+Today, standardized testing remains widely used, most notably in the Gaokao system.